-P5.5.4 If a corrective action process goes beyond the certificate expiration date, the approval board reserves right to confirm validity of the certificate and extend the date as needed.
+P5.5.4 If certification renewal process goes beyond the certificate expiration date, the approval board reserves right to confirm validity of the certificate and extend the date as needed.

 P5.6 Equivalency

 P5.6.1 AGW can consider requests for equivalence to AGW standards by other audited certifications an operation may hold using a gap analysis.